 - Avoid congestion: The more users crowd an area, the more likely they are to encounter (or create) hazards.
 Help users avoid congested areas, and use wayfinding to create safer routes.

-- Help workers in emergencies: Wayfinding can send users to fire exits, outline emergency egress routes, and point out fire extinguishers and other lifesaving equipment during emergencies.
+- Help workers in emergencies: Wayfinding can send users to fire exits, outline emergency egress routes, and clearly point out fire extinguishers and other lifesaving equipment during emergencies.

 OSHA has several rules and regulations for communicating emergency egress routes.
 The rules, found in 29 CFR 1910.37, explains how visual communication should lead employees to emergency exits.